ManyuDhyani/ProCare-Health-Care-Platform/README.md

 ## Note: For now you have to assign 'F' and 'S' manually in MongoDB inside the field 'type' in the user collection, to test family and staff dashboards.

+### Step_3) Running the Test Case File for Sprint 4

+We create a file called "automationTest.js" in Test Folder of the root directory.

+Change to that folder:
+>> cd .\Tests\

+To run the file: First install nodemailer module.
+>> npm install nodemailer

+Then run automationTest.js
+>> node automationTest.js

 ## Database Schema for ProCare

 ![](database_Schema.png)